korzan-og/F1-Racing-Leaderboard-POC/README.md

       npm install node-rdkafka
      ```

-    The `npm install` process for `node-rdkafka` should now pick up these environment variables and use them to find the Homebrew-installed OpenSSL libraries and headers, allowing it to compile with SSL support.
-    Make sure to add the Confluent cloud details are addedbelow in the server.js.
+    The 'npm install' process for node-rdkafka should now pick up these environment variables and use them to find the Homebrew-installed OpenSSL libraries and headers, allowing it to compile with SSL support.
+Make sure to add the Confluent cloud details are added below in the server.js.

       ```bash
       cd f1_backend